Taittirīyopaniṣat 02.27 and 28

 tad apyeṣa śloko bhavati। yato vāco nivartante। aprāpya manasā saha। ānandaṃ brahmaṇo vidvān। na bibheti kutaścaneti। etagaṃ ha vāva na tapati। kimahaṃ sādhu nākaravam। kimahaṃ pāpam akaravam iti। sa ya evaṃ vidvān ete ātmānaṅ spṛṇute। ubhe hy evaiṣa ete ātmānaṅ spṛṇute। ya evaṃ veda। ity upaniṣat॥28॥

-This verse declares: Where words, together with the mind, turn back without reaching, the knower of the bliss of Brahman does not fear anything.
+This verse declares: That knower of bliss of Brahman, from where words return along with the mind un-attained, does not fear from anything.
 Truly, such a one is not afflicted by thoughts like, 'Why did I not do good?
-Why did I do evil?'
-He who knows thus touches both (good and evil) selves; indeed, he alone touches both who knows thus.
+Why did I do evil?'.
+He who knows thus touches both (good and evil) essentials; indeed, he alone touches both, who knows thus.
 Thus ends the Upanishad.

 ॐ सह नाववतु। सह नौ भुनक्तु। सह वीर्यं करवावहै। तेजस्वि नावधीतमस्तु मा विद्विषावहै॥ ॐ शान्तिः शान्तिः शान्तिः॥